-Deterministic actuarial projection models are used, in line with the methodology described above.
+The BEL is calculated using deterministic and stochastic actuarial projection models, in line with the methodology described above.

 In addition, insurance undertakings are permitted to apply a MA to the relevant risk-free interest rate term structure when calculating the best estimate of a portfolio of life insurance obligations, subject to prior approval by the supervisory authorities.
 The Company has been approved by the PRA to use a MA when calculating the BEL for the majority of its annuity business.
-Subsequently, the Company has received approval from the BMA to use the Solvency II BEL in its calculation of the technical provisions.
-This has been applied in the YE 2018 calculation, in line with the approved application.
+Subsequently, the Company has received approval from the BMA to use the Solvency II BEL in its calculation of the TP.
+This has been applied in the YE 2020 calculation, in line with the approved application.